JasherIO/jasher.io/src/data/blog/2018-11-02-guidelines-to-broadcasting-rocket-league.md

   - Broadcast
   - Rocket League
 ---
-These guidelines were made to help broadcasters avoid common issues when streaming *Rocket League*.
+These guidelines were made to help broadcasters avoid common mistakes when streaming *Rocket League*.

 ## Server Creation

 From the main menu, navigate to the Create Private Match screen (see below):

 1. Click **Play**
 2. Click **Private Match**
 3. Click **Create Private Match**